VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 ### Reading metrics from Kafka

 [Enterprise version](https://docs.victoriametrics.com/enterprise/) of `vmagent` can read metrics in various formats from Kafka messages.
-These formats can be configured with `-kafka.consumer.topic.defaultFormat` or `-kafka.consumer.topic.format` command-line options.
+These formats can be configured with `-kafka.consumer.topic.defaultFormat` or `-kafka.consumer.topic.format` command-line flags.
 The following formats are supported:

 * `promremotewrite` - [Prometheus remote_write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
   Messages in this format can be sent by vmagent - see [these docs](#writing-metrics-to-kafka).